JayceeB1/Klipper-Auto-Power-Off/README.md

 - Compatible with all Moonraker power device types (GPIO, TP-Link Smartplug, Tasmota, Shelly, etc.)
 - Web interface focused: LCD menus have been removed for simplicity

+## Documentation

+For a better understanding of how Auto Power Off works internally, check out the [sequence diagrams](DIAGRAMS.md) that illustrate the various shutdown processes and component interactions.

 ## Requirements

 - Klipper with a properly configured [power GPIO control](https://www.klipper3d.org/Config_Reference.html#output_pin)